 Teach safety rules while going to and from school because children are exposed to many dangerous scenarios while commuting.
 Instruct them how to cross streets, look both ways before crossing a road, what safety equipment should be available in a bus or a jeepney (ex: seatbelts) and how they should act when safety is compromised like fires, injuries, or accidents that might happen during their way home/to school.

-5: Be safety smart at home
+5: Be Safety at Home

 Home safety rules include teaching them not to play with matches or lighters; instructing them not to play near appliances like ovens, irons, and electrical outlets; teaching older children about safety precautions when using kitchen appliances like knives; safety rules in the bathroom like not playing with toilet lids, electrical outlets and faucets.

-7: Play safety
+7: Play Safety

 Instruct your children to play safety rules when playing outside.
 Let them know how much damage a bee sting or simple cut can do.
 Teach kids safety rules about going out in nature, like crossing the street at home.
 Remind older children of safety tips when riding a bicycle, playing ball, or having water fights.
-Be safety smart while playing!
+Be safe and smart while playing!

-8: Safety on the road
+8: Safety on the Road

-Teach your kids safety rules all around you.
+Teach your kids the safety rules all around you.
 Let them know that they should not get too close to strangers who want to talk with them or give them candy and other treats.
 Keep an eye on children around cars, especially when waiting for or getting into a school bus.
 Remind children of safety tips when crossing roads, talking to drivers on the road, and wearing safety helmets while riding bicycles or motorcycles.

-9: Teach them internet safety tips
+9: Teach them Internet Safety Tips

 Children must be reminded of safety tips when surfing the web, playing online games, and browsing social media sites.
 They must understand that safety on the internet is paramount.
 Make sure they only add people they know when using chat or messenger programs or on social networking websites.
 Teach your kids about cyber safety by checking who is viewing their profiles, photos and videos online